• Skip to primary navigation

 Mission and Vision

-The New Opportunity School for Women empowers Appalachian women to live their best lives.
+The New Opportunity School for Women provides a place for Appalachian women to start making the changes they want to see in their lives.

-We serve under-resourced Appalachian women who are ready to build stable and fulfilling lives for themselves, their families and their communities.
+We serve under-resourced Appalachian and Kentucky women who are ready to build stable and fulfilling lives for themselves, their families and their communities.

 Women in Appalachia often encounter overwhelming barriers to education, employment and financial independence.
-Since our founding in 1987, NOSW has worked hand-in-hand with Appalachian women to overcome these barriers, one woman at a time, through a unique approach based on building self-esteem, setting realistic goals and connecting to an ongoing sisterhood for support.
+Since our founding in 1987, NOSW has worked hand-in-hand with Appalachian women to overcome these barriers through a unique approach based on building self-esteem, setting realistic goals and connecting to an ongoing sisterhood for support.

-We offer a free, two-week residential session based in Berea, Kentucky; free three-day non-residential sessions in communities throughout the region; and a variety of online options.
+We offer a two-week residential session in Berea, Kentucky; shorter non-residential sessions in communities throughout the region; and a variety of online options.
+All of our programs are free.

 Our Vision: We envision all Appalachian and Kentucky women achieving successful and rewarding lives that positively impact their families and communities.